-You’ll be introduced to the relationship between the struggle for power and the struggle between ideas.
-You’ll investigate some of the ideological and philosophical movements that have shaped, and continue to shape, the international system, and you’ll examine a variety of competing positions with reference to events in the real world.
+You will be introduced to the relationship between the struggle for power and the struggle between ideas.
+You will investigate some of the ideological and philosophical movements that have shaped, and continue to shape, the international system, and you will examine a variety of competing positions with reference to events in the real world.

 You will also be able to hone your research and writing skills in your compulsory dissertation – an independent piece of research on your chosen topic.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.

-If you’re a part-time student, you’ll take one compulsory module and choose one optional modules in your first year.
+If you are a part-time student, you will take one compulsory module and choose one optional modules in your first year.
 You’ll then take the compulsory dissertation module and two optional modules in your second year to complete your programme.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - Theoretical Approaches in International Relations 30 credits

 - POLIS MA Dissertation 60 credits

 - Conflict, Complex Emergencies and Global Governance 30 credits